chilled butter (diced)

 - Pastry: Put the flour, salt and butter into a food processor and whizz for a few seconds until the mixture resembles fine breadcrumbs.
 Tip into a bowl, stir in the cheese and add 2 tablespoons of cold water, gradually mixing with a fork until the pastry comes together.
 Wrap in clingfilm and refrigerate for 30 minutes.
 Roll out the pastry into a circle just bigger than a 28cm flan tin.
 Line the tin, pressing the pastry well into the case.
 Trim the edges and prick the base with a fork.

 - Refrigerate for another 30 minutes, then, using baking beans, bake the tart case blind for 15 minutes.
 Remove beans and cook for a further 5 minutes.
+Cook the peas according to pack cooking instructions and leave to cool.

 - Filling: Arrange the peas, broccoli, chorizo and feta in the flan dish, sprinkle with the chopped red chillies.
 Lightly beat together the eggs, yolks and cream or crème fraîche, season with a little salt and black pepper.
 Add the liquid to the flan tin.